Israeli Reality Stranger Than Kafka Fiction

 Elaine Zoughbi is married to a Bethlehem native and has lived in the city for 30 years.
 Two weeks ago she landed in Israel and was sent back to the U.S. ‘because you married a Palestinian’ - haaretz.com

-Aug 5, 2008 - relative of Hitler is now Jewish and living in Israel.
+Aug 5, 2008 - A relative of Hitler is now Jewish and living in Israel.
 So is the son of a Waffen-SS man.
 Tanya Gold talks to the descendants of Nazis who have ...

 After my imprisonment, my little brother has been jailed in Israel.
 Who ...